abhaymise/loan_credebility_for_a_customer/README.md

 Objective of Analysis:

-<b>Minimization of risk and maximization of profit on behalf of the bank.<b/>
+<b>Minimization of risk and maximization of profit on behalf of the bank.</b>

 To minimize loss from the bank’s perspective, the bank needs a decision rule regarding who to give approval of the loan and who not to.
 An applicant’s demographic and socio-economic profiles are considered by loan managers before a decision is taken regarding his/her loan application.

 The German Credit Data contains data on 20 variables and the classification whether an applicant is considered a Good or a Bad credit risk for 1000 loan applicants.
-Here is a link to the German Credit data (right-click and "save as" ).
 A predictive model developed on this data is expected to provide a bank manager guidance for making a decision whether to approve a loan to a prospective applicant based on his/her profiles.

 Data sets :